Human rights in Armenia

-Human rights in Armenia tend to be better than those in most former Soviet republics and have drawn closer to acceptable standards, especially economically.
-Still, there are several considerable problems.
+Human rights in Armenia tend to be better than those in most former Soviet republics, with notable improvements in economic rights and standards of living.
+In October 2023, Armenia ratified the Rome statute, whereby Armenia will become a full member of the International Criminal Court.

 Democracy and freedom rating

-Armenia is classified as "partly free" in a 2019 report (with data for 2018) by Freedom House, which gives it a score of 51 out of 100.
+Armenia is classified as "partly free" in a 2024 report (with data for 2023) by Freedom House, which gives it a score of 54 out of 100.

 Armenia has made improvements in its Human Freedom Index score from the Cato Institute.
 According to the 2021 report, Armenia ranks 40th overall.
 It ranks 48th for personal freedom and 15th for economic freedom.
 This is a notable improvement from the 2017 score which featured Armenia ranked 54th overall, followed by 29th for economic freedom and 76th for personal freedom.

 Economy and human rights

 Corruption remained a problem as of 2009, according to the U.S. Department of State.

 Political freedom

 Since the ouster of Levon Ter-Petrossian as president in 1998, political freedom has seen some improvement.
 Ter-Petrossian's administration saw constitutional change that secured more power for the president than the parliament.
 He also banned nine political parties (including, notably the Armenian Revolutionary Federation).
 Ter-Petrossian's semi-autocratic style of governing and his gradualist approach to solving the Nagorno-Karabakh conflict led to his ousting and the succession of Robert Kocharyan as president.
 Kocharyan was succeeded in 2008 by Serzh Sargsyan.